hainesma/ssg2/book/pinephone.md

 #### Maemo Leste

 Very strange.
 Seems to be permanently, or at least by default, in landscape mode.
 Rather unpolished compared to others.
-I'm ruling this one out.
+I don't even see a phone application.
+Phone calls do not come through.

 #### KDE Neon